diegochagas/saint-seiya-api/README.md

 ```bash
 node csvtojson.js
 ```
-**[Now the json data are stored on [saint-seiya-api-data](https://github.com/diegochagas/saint-seiya-api-data) repo, so to run the project locally, you need to have both repos on the same folder]**
+**[Now the json data are stored on the front-end side and on [saint-seiya-api-data](https://github.com/diegochagas/saint-seiya-api-data) repo, so to run the project locally, you need to have both repos on the same folder]**

 To execute a deploy on Github Pages:
 ```bash